silica-dev/Bibata_Cursor_Translucent/README.md

      Using ```Script``` :

       ```bash
-      #From ROOT
+      #For all users
       $sudo ./Installer_Bibata.sh
-      #From Local User
+      #For local user only
       $./Installer_Bibata.sh
       ```

      Without ```Script``` :
      ```bash
-     #From ROOT
+     #for all users
      $sudo rm -r /usr/share/icons/Bibata_*
-     #from Local User
+     #for local user only
      $rm -r ~/.icons/Bibata_*
-     #Note : Your replace * with flavor Name to remove individual
+     #Note : You can replace * with a flavor Name to remove individual flavors
      ```
   ### Packages